Software patent: Japan

 Software-related inventions are patentable.
 To qualify as an invention, however, there must be "a creation of technical ideas utilizing a law of nature" although this requirement is typically met by "concretely realising the information processing performed by the software by using hardware resources".
 Software-related inventions may be considered obvious if they involve the application of an operation known in other fields, the addition of a commonly known means or replacement by equivalent, the implementation in software of functions which were previously performed by hardware, or the systematisation of known human transactions.

 In 1999, the allowance rate for business method patents at the Japan Patent Office (JPO) reached an all-time high of roughly 35 percent.
 Subsequently, the JPO experienced a surge in business method patent filings.
 This surge was met with a dramatic decrease in the average grant rate of business method patents during the following six years; it lingered around 8 percent between 2003 and 2006 (8 percent is extremely low in comparison to the average of 50 percent across all technical fields).
-Since 2006, the average grant rate for business method patents has risen to the current rate of roughly 25 percent.
+A report from 2012 found that the average grant rate since 2006 for business method patents has risen to the current rate of roughly 25 percent.